What is the PLM Green Global Alliance?

 - simulate and test global geoengineering technologies as solutions

 - recycle, reuse, or repurpose assets, materials, and natural resources

 - support and accelerate the transformation to a circular economy

 - minimize and mitigate the damage to infrastructures from global warming

 - monitor a warming planet, changing weather patterns, and impact of climate change

-Our group has selected overarching “PLM Green Themes” along with sub-topics which we will use to help us prioritize our coverage of application examples.
+To support the above we have identified overarching “PLM Green Themes” along with sub-topics which we will use to help us prioritize our coverage of application examples.

-Participate in our discussion by joining the newly-formed PLM Green Global Alliance LinkedIn Group at https://www.linkedin.com/groups/12304531/.
+Participate in our discussion by joining the recnetly-formed PLM Green Global Alliance LinkedIn Group at https://www.linkedin.com/groups/12304531/.
 Register to receive our news by entering your email on the top right of any page on this website.